GUIDE Camping in Japan Japan's extensive National Parks offer incredible places to camp

 The National Parks of Japan give you a chance to experience the very best of the country's landscapes, and camping is a great base from which you can explore.

-Down in Kyushu, Kirishima National Park's Kirishima Kogen Kokumin-kyuyochi campgrounds have amenities such as onsen, tennis courts and swimming pools, and activities like hiking, cycling and horseback riding, all with a backdrop of the Sakurajima volcano.
-If beach camping is on your bucket list, pitch your tent steps away from the white sands and turquoise waves of Yagachi Beach in Okinawa.
+Down in Kyushu, Kirishima-Kinkowan National Park's Kirishima Kogen Kokumin-kyuyochi campgrounds have amenities such as onsen, tennis courts and swimming pools, and activities like hiking, cycling and horseback riding, all with a backdrop of the Sakurajima volcano If beach camping is on your bucket list, pitch your tent steps away from the white sands and turquoise waves of Yagachi Beach in Okinawa.
 Its shower facilities, store and rental services (including boats and bicycles), offer everything you need for a relaxing, comfortable stay by the sea.

 Camping in and around Tokyo

-Travel a little further (just over two hours by train), and you'll find Hakone, an area famous for its shrines, hot springs, and the awe-inspiring Lake Ashinoko .
+Travel a little further (two hours by train), and you'll find Hakone, an area famous for its shrines, hot springs, and the awe-inspiring Lake Ashinoko .
 Formed 3,000 years ago from Mt.
 Hakone's final eruption, Lake Ashinoko—with Mt.
 Fuji as a backdrop—is Hakone's most famous view.
 The area features hiking and walking trails, sightseeing cruises and onsen.
 To make the most of the surroundings, skip the hotels and stay on the campgrounds.

-Car camping, or auto camping as its known in Japan, is the country's most popular type of camping.
+Car camping, or auto camping as it is known in Japan, is a popular type of camping.
 These campsites allow you to park your vehicle and pitch your tent right next to it.
 There's usually enough space for a tent, tables and chairs, but most auto campsites allow only one tent per vehicle, so if you're in a large group, book a few sites.
 A lot of campgrounds have limited access to public transportation, so renting a car and auto camping is a convenient way to explore more remote parts of the country.
 Just remember to specify that you need an auto-camp site when making reservations, or you might find yourself without a spot to leave your car.

 RVs and campers are also available to rent in Japan, as are campgrounds with RV hookups, but it's not a common option.
 However, a few campgrounds offer camper rental onsite.